yuan00yuan/awsSA/README.md

+# awsSAforJoe
-# awsSAforJoefirst part is the ec2 connection problem checklist for joe's doc holder
+first part is the ec2 connection problem checklist for joe's doc holder